We don't promote Chaos. We preserve it.

 In August 1995 Jones retired from the road for health reasons.
 Herman rejoined the group for the Raygun Suitcase tours, and together with Jim Jones recorded Pennsylvania (April 21 1998), a highly acclaimed album nominated by one of America's preeminent rock critics, Greil Marcus, as the best of 1998.

-In 2000 the Rock n Roll Hall of Fame promoted a special event, "55 Years of Pain," honoring Pere Ubu and the grand-daddies of the Cleveland scene, 15-60-75.
-The event was repeated at the Royal Festival Hall in London later in the year, and at the "Fall of The Magnetic Empire Festival," curated by Thomas and staged at New York City's Knitting Factory, during which Wayne Kramer of the MC5 joined the group as guitarist for a show.
+In 2000 the Rock n Roll Hall of Fame promoted a special event, 55 Years Of Pain, honoring Pere Ubu and the grand-daddies of the Cleveland scene, 15-60-75.
+The event was repeated at the Royal Festival Hall in London later in the year, and at the Fall Of The Magnetic Empire Festival, curated by Thomas and staged at New York City's Knitting Factory, during which Wayne Kramer of the MC5 joined the group as guitarist for a show.

 The release of St Arkansas (May 20 2002) was celebrated by The Mighty Road Tour.
-A splinter group within the band, referred to as The Pere Ubu Film Group, premiered a live underscore to a rare 3-D screening of Ray Bradbury's "It Came From Outer Space" at the Royal Festival Hall, London, in October 2002.
+A splinter group within the band, referred to as The Pere Ubu Film Group, premiered a live underscore to a rare 3-D screening of Ray Bradbury's It Came From Outer Space at the Royal Festival Hall, London, in October 2002.
 A highly successful 6-date tour of the underscore in the United Kingdom followed in November 2004.
-The group premiered its underscore to Roger Corman's "X, the Man With X-Ray Eyes" at 'Celebrate Brooklyn' (New York City) in 2004.
+The group premiered its underscore to Roger Corman's X, the Man With X-Ray Eyes at Celebrate Brooklyn (New York City) in 2004.

 Keith Moliné, a founding member of David Thomas and two pale boys, had been drafted into the Film Group.
 Over time, he morphed into being the guitarist in Pere Ubu.

 After a decade of perfecting a hypernaturalistic recording method (junk-o-phonics), Thomas produced Why I Hate Women (September 19 2006).
-It was recorded, for the most part, without the use of 'professional' microphones.
-Instead an array of 'junk-o-phones' designed by long-time engineer Paul Hamann were used.
+It was recorded, for the most part, without the use of professional microphones.
+Instead an array of junk-o-phones designed by long-time engineer Paul Hamann were used.
 These included an array of speakers salvaged from broken devices, wooden boxes, metal horns, panes of glass, even doors, wired into specialized electronics.

 The band's most ambitious project, which would culminate in the release of "Long Live Père Ubu!"
 (September 14 2009), began in July 2007.
 It was an adaptation of Alfred Jarry's Ubu Roi, recorded, again, using junk-o-phonics in such a way that the acoustic quality of the sound itself becomes a narrative voice.
 A theatrical production, Bring Me The Head Of Ubu Roi, and a radio play of the theatrical production became part of the project.
 British singer Sarah Jane Morris joined the group for the project.
 Cult filmmakers, The Brothers Quay, created animations for the theatrical production.
-On April 24 and 25, 2008, "Bring Me The Head Of Ubu Roi" premiered at the Queen Elizabeth Hall, London, and was subsequently staged in its full theatrical state at the Animator Festival in Poznan, Poland, July 11 2009, and at the Festival Scènes d'Europe in Reims, France, on Dec.
+On April 24 and 25, 2008, Bring Me The Head Of Ubu Roi premiered at the Queen Elizabeth Hall, London, and was subsequently staged in its full theatrical state at the Animator Festival in Poznan, Poland, July 11 2009, and at the Festival Scènes d'Europe in Reims, France, on Dec.
 16 2009.
-A concert version called "Long Live Père" toured in Europe and the USA.
+A concert version called Long Live Père - The Spectacle toured in Europe and the USA.

 Lady From Shanghai (January 7 2013) marked the fulfillment of a twenty year project working out the Chinese Whispers methodology.
 A book of the same name, written by David Thomas, accompanied the release.
-(It was his second book; the first was called The Book of Hieroglyphs.)
-In July of 2013, an underscore to the 60s cult film 'Carnival of Souls' was premiered at the East End Film Festival in London.
-Songs and musical pieces written for the underscore were developed over the course of a tour of the United Kingdom, Italy, Croatia and Ireland, in November 2013, undertaken by a 'shock troops' version of the band.
+(It was his second book; the first was called The Book Of Hieroglyphs.)
+In July of 2013, an underscore to the 60s cult film Carnival Of Souls was premiered at the East End Film Festival in London.
+Songs and musical pieces written for the underscore were developed over the course of a tour of the United Kingdom, Italy, Croatia and Ireland, in November 2013, undertaken by a shock troops version of the band.
 Each night ideas were improvised from scratch.
-The album Carnival of Souls (September 8 2014) resulted.
-Clarinetist Darryl Boon had contributed to a couple songs on 'Lady From Shanghai.'
-Over the course of the making of 'Carnival of Souls' he was fully integrated into the group.
+The album Carnival Of Souls (September 8 2014) resulted.
+Clarinetist Darryl Boon had contributed to some songs on Lady From Shanghai.
+Over the course of the making of Carnival Of Souls he was fully integrated into the group.

-In 2014, Pere Ubu renounced its 'US citizenship' and applied for creative asylum in Leeds, England, after a cabal of the American Federation of Musicians and a clique of government clerks in a small town in Vermont determined that Pere Ubu was unworthy of being granted permission to perform in America.
+In 2014, Pere Ubu renounced its US citizenship and applied for creative asylum in Leeds, England, after a cabal of the American Federation Of Musicians and a clique of government clerks in a small town in Vermont determined that Pere Ubu was unworthy of being granted permission to perform in America.

-In 2015, with the vinyl box set Elitism For The People, Fire Records began a re-release program that will eventually encompass the entire Pere Uu catalog.
+In 2015, with the vinyl box set Elitism For The People, Fire Records began a re-release program that will eventually encompass the entire Pere Ubu catalog.
 Architectre Of Language followed in 2016 and Drive, He Said in March 2017.

 The Pere Ubu Film Group continued with live underscores to the 1962 cult classic Carnival Of Souls.
 Another subset of the band, The Pere Ubu Moon Unit, dedicated to improvised performances, made more appearances.